mikeperry-tor/acwiki/Survival-Guides/Snowflake-Bridge-Installation-Guide.md

 ```

-## haproxy
+## HAProxy

-Install haproxy, which is a load balancer.
-Configure it to listen on port 10000, and forward to the instances of tor at 10001, 10002, ....
-Append the configuration to the end of what is there already.
+Install HAProxy, which is a load balancer.
+Configure it to listen at 127.0.0.1:10000, and forward to the instances of extor-static-cookie at 127.0.3.<var>N</var>:10000, using respective source addresses 127.0.2.<var>N</var>.

+The explicit source port ranges of `15000-64000` are a hack to [prevent HAProxy from using the `IP_BIND_ADDRESS_NO_PORT` option](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/issues/40201#note_2839449), which eliminates "no free ports" errors that otherwise occur at high levels of use.

+Append the configuration to the end of what is present by default in haproxy.cfg.

 ```
 # apt install haproxy